mhenrixon/sidekiq-unique-jobs/README.md

 SidekiqUniqueJobs.config.lock_timeout #=> 0
 ```

-Set a global lock_timeout to use for all jobs that don't otherwise specify a lock_timeout.
+Set a global lock_timeout (in seconds) to use for all jobs that don't otherwise specify a lock_timeout.

 Lock timeout decides how long to wait for acquiring the lock.
 A value of nil means to wait indefinitely for a lock resource to become available.